looker-open-source/sdk-codegen/README.md

 * **Language SDKs**, "smarter" client language classes and methods to improve the experience of calling the Looker API in various popular coding languages.
 Looker has created a code generator for specific languages in this repository, which is used by the command `yarn sdk`'

 * **API bindings** using the legacy [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) can also be product.
 This process converts the API specification to language-specific code.
 Most of these template-based generators are written by different language enthusiasts, so the pattern and quality of the generated code varies widely, even though most generated code tends to work acceptably.

+## Using existing, pre-generated SDKs

+When a specific language SDK has been developed, Looker will make that SDK available using the standard package manager used by that platform.
+Currently, there are two client language SDKs Looker has deployed to package managers.

+### Installing the Python SDK

+Information on using the Looker SDK for Python is available at <https://pypi.org/project/looker-sdk>.

+### Installing the Typescript/Javascript SDK

+Information on using the Looker SDK for Typescript/Javascript is available at <https://www.npmjs.com/package/@looker/sdk>.

 ## Generating an API language binding